 ATLANTA’S IRISH HERO

 Since childhood days, I’ve known about the incident.
 Every word is true and remains one of the most fascinating stories I know about the Civil War and St. Patrick’s Day.

 This wasn’t about battlefield courage, a strategy that resulted in a monumental victory, or a stirring, inspirational speech.
 No, it was about how an Irish immigrant priest acting alone on behalf of God and innocent civilians, confronted a mighty warrior, faced impending execution squarely in the eye and peacefully won a victory that somehow escaped history books.

 A native of County Cavan, Ireland, Thomas O’Reilly, appointed as pastor of Immaculate Conception Catholic Church, arrived in Atlanta in 1861.
 Atlanta was a strategic transportation center for the Confederacy, and in 1864, the Union army, commanded by Gen. William T. Sherman, held Atlanta under siege with intense artillery bombardment.
-During the horror of Sherman’s extended assault, Father O’Reilly ministered to the wounded and dying of both armies, along
+During the horror of Sherman’s extended assault, Father O’Reilly ministered to the wounded and dying of both armies, along with civilian casualties.

 After the Battle of Atlanta, the city fell, and the decision was made to destroy Georgia’s infrastructure as part of Sherman’s well-known “March to the Sea.”
 Sherman issued the order for Atlanta to be burned, including all homes and churches.
 Enraged, O’Reilly gained an audience with Sherman at his headquarters, which is now the site of the Carter Center and Presidential Library.